Tombolo Books founder and co-owner

 Claire is a journalist living out her dream to fill a bookstore's staff picks shelf.
 She likes cloud-watching, rock climbing and list-making.
 Creature comforts include Muji pens, a clean desk, stacks of funny-sad books and hot black tea.

-Favorite Genre: Literary Fiction, Memoir, History
+Favorite Genre: Literary Fiction, Fantasy, Memoir

 Book that made her love reading: A Series of Unfortunate Events